The 2022 awards may include grants of up to $10,000 which may go towards:

 6.4 Whilst it is expected that these conditions will be strictly observed, the Foundation reserves the right to waive compliance with or alter any conditions.

-6.5 A shortlist of pianists will be invited to give a thirty-to-forty minute recital on Sunday 7 November 2021 at the Theme & Variations Piano Services showroom, 451 Willoughby Road, Willoughby NSW 2068.
+6.5 Providing NSW Public Health Orders for COVID-19 regulations can be complied with, a shortlist of pianists will be invited to give a thirty-to-forty minute final audition recital on Sunday 6 November 2022 at the Theme & Variations Piano Services showroom, 451 Willoughby Road, Willoughby NSW 2068.

 6.6 There may be an audience at this event.
 Finalists may be accompanied by a guest.